 - This section should be narrow and fast with numerous technical features that reflect the ground conditions and extend riders - Tread profiles should allow effective flow throughout and provide potential progression for grade 3 riders deviating from North Face.
+Progression will be for grade 4 riders - a stepping stone on the way to grade 5.

-It should have a discreet, intimate feel and be within a closed tree canopy throughout.
+• It should have a discreet, intimate feel and be within a closed tree canopy throughout.